 Water Parameters in Crystal Red Shrimp Tank

 As any shrimp, crystals like consistency, not changes.
 Keeping the pH low for these shrimp is pretty important otherwise you might not get ideal breeding if you get above seven.
 Crystal red shrimp or Crystal black shrimp do not like that super buffered water.

 They do not like 6 pH unless they are used to it for some time.
 In any case, it is not advisable.
 They prefer 6.6 pH at the lowest and a 7 pH at the highest.
 We need to get right in that range, which is pretty easy to maintain, actually.
 The way that it is easy to maintain is by adding remineralizers like Salty shrimp or Shrimp king.

 As far as TDS goes 140 – 160 is good enough.

 Note: some shrimp breeders manage to have a healthy colony thriving in lower or higher parameters.
 Nonetheless, it takes some time to acclimatize the shrimp to those parameters.
-But why should we choose a hard way?
-We do not have to create obstacles to ourselves, in order to bravely overcome them.
+But why should we choose the hard way?
+We do not have to create obstacles for ourselves, in order to bravely overcome them.
 Besides, they are professional or advanced shrimp breeders and know what they are doing.